Euromaidan: Films on Maidan

-A compilation of short films about the 2013 revolution named "Babylon'13" was created.
+A compilation of short films about the 2013 revolution named Babylon'13 was created.

-Polish and Ukrainian activists created a short film, "Happy Kyiv", editing it with the Pharrell Williams hit "Happy" and some shoots of "Babylon'13".
+Polish and Ukrainian activists created a short film, "Happy Kyiv", editing it with the Pharrell Williams hit "Happy" and some shoots of Babylon'13.

 On 5 February 2014, a group of activist cinematographers initiated a series of films about the people of Euromaidan.

 The American filmmaker John Beck Hofmann made the film Maidan Massacre, about the sniper shootings.
 It premiered at the Siena International Film Festival, receiving the Audience Award.

 In 2014 Belarusian-Ukrainian filmmaker Sergei Loznitsa released the documentary Maidan.
 It was filmed by several cameramen instructed by Loznitsa during the revolution in 2013 and 2014 and depicts different aspects, from peaceful rallies to the bloody clashes between police and protesters.

 In 2015 Netflix released the documentary Winter on Fire: Ukraine's Fight for Freedom about the Euromaidan protests.
 The documentary shows the protests from the start until the resignation of Viktor Yanukovych.
 The movie won the Grolsch People's Choice Documentary Award at the 2015 Toronto International Film Festival.

 In 2016 the documentary Ukraine on Fire premiered at the Taormina Film Fest.
-The central thesis of the film is that the events that led to the flight of Yanukovych in February 2014 were a coup d'état led by the USA.

-The Long Breakup premiered at the 2020 East Oregon Film Festival.
-This long term documentary about complex relationship between Ukraine and Russia tells about the Euromaidan and the Orange Revolution and moreover from the Crimea annexation an the Donbass War.
+The central thesis of the film is that the events that led to the flight of Yanukovych in February 2014 were a coup d'état led by the USA.The Long Breakup premiered at the 2020 East Oregon Film Festival.
+This long term documentary about complex relationship between Ukraine and Russia tells about the Euromaidan and the Orange Revolution and moreover from the Crimea annexation and the Donbass War.